redsanket/spark/external/starling/guide/data/index.rst

 The following logs in bold are collected by Starling:

 - **Job History** - this provides detailed information on an executed job, including asks and task attempts, counters, etc.
-- **Job Configuration** - this provides the configuration information forn executed Job.
+- **Job Configuration** - this provides the configuration information from an executed job.
-- **Job Summary** - this provides a summary of an executed Job.data is written in
+- **Job Summary** - this provides a summary of an executed job.
 - **FSImage** - this is the file-system image for HDFS generated periodically by the Backup Node (or the Secondary NameNode in less-recent versions of Hadoop).
 This is collected every month by default.
 - **Audit Logs** - these contain records of accesses and modifications to file-system objects.